 One UU WRZ (the Strategic WRZ) has a very small (~3 Ml/d) baseline deficit towards the end of the planning period.
-UU's Revised Draft WRMP includes the following key elements:
+UU's Final WRMP includes the following key elements:

-- Continued demand management, including enhanced leakage reductions for the Revised Draft WRMP19 (15% reduction between 2020-2025). - Improvement in the minimum stated level of service for drought permits. - Increased resilience to non-drought hazards by addressing the most acute water supply resilience risk (Manchester and Pennines Aqueduct).
+- Continued demand management, including enhanced leakage reductions for the Revised Draft WRMP19 (20% reduction between 2020-2025). - Improvement in the minimum stated level of service for drought permits. - Increased resilience to non-drought hazards by addressing the most acute water supply resilience risk (Manchester and Pennines Aqueduct).

-It should be noted that some of UU's consultation draft Preferred Options (notably, the options required to ensure that 'spare' water is available for trading) have not been included as Preferred Options in the Revised Draft WRMP.
-In the case of the proposed water trading option, this was because a water trade from the North West was not included in the revised WRMPs of other water companies.
+It should be noted that some of UU's draft WRMP Preferred Options (notably, the options required to ensure that 'spare' water was available for trading) have not been included as Preferred Options in the Final WRMP.
+In the case of the proposed water trading option, this was because a water trade from the north west was not included in the revised WRMPs of any other water companies.
 As a result, the options required to facilitate water trading are no longer included in the WRMP or its HRA.

-The revised Preferred Options included within the Draft Revised WRMP are summarised in Table 4.1.
+The options included within the Final WRMP are summarised in Table 4.1.

-Ref Option Name Description Saving (MI/d) Delivery (AMP) Preferred Mar nchester and Pennine Resilie ence Solution D 112 Manchester and Pennine Aqueduct Outage (4 weeks) for installation of connections Manchester and Pennine Aqueduct Outage (4 weeks) for installation of connections N/A TBC 37-42 Manchester and Pennine Aqueduct sections T01 to T06 This option would provide protection against structural failure of an existing single pipe section of the Manchester and Pennine Aqueduct and would be used for the conveyance of treated water.
+Ref Option Name Description Saving (MI/d) Delivery (AMP) Preferred Ma nchester and Pennine Resili 112 Manchester and Pennine Aqueduct Outage (4 weeks) for installation of connections Manchester and Pennine Aqueduct Outage (4 weeks) for installation of connections N/A AMP7 - AMP8 37-42 Manchester and Pennine Aqueduct sections T01 to T06 This option would provide protection against structural failure of an existing single pipe section of the Manchester and Pennine Aqueduct and would be used for the conveyance of treated water.
 This option would involve the construction of new 2.6m diameter conduits and a 2.85m diameter tunnel for a total length of approximately 51.9km, and new connection chambers and isolating penstocks.
-N/A TBC Preferred Der Preferred Demand Management Options - Leakage Reduction and Network Metering WR500a Leakage reduction stage 1 Preferred options WR500a to WR500e would involve an increase in leakage detection and repair activity through 10 AMP7 WR500b Leakage reduction stage 2 the installation of PMVs over an 11 year period.
+N/A AMP7 - AMP8 Preferred Demand Management Options - Leakage Reduction and Network Metering WR500a Leakage reduction stage 1 Preferred options WR500a to WR500e would involve an 10 AMP7 WR500b Leakage reduction stage 2 the installation of PMVs over an 11 year period.
 Activities for Stages 1 to 5 would be as follows: 20 (including Stage 1) AMP7

-Table 4.1 Revised Preferred Options
+Table 4.1 Final WRMP Options